A time of endings transforming into beginnings is upon all of us and I will be getting this published just under the wire, as they say.

 Pierre Robert

 I will start with a local legend, Pierre Robert.
-Pierre was a famous Philadelphia DJ that I discovered on FM radio in high school You would hear about him popping up everywhere.
+Pierre was a famous Philadelphia DJ that I discovered on FM radio in high school.
+You would hear about him popping up everywhere.
 He was special.
 He was kind, fun – loving and part of the local scene in a big way.
 I saw him a few times in person.
 Once was at a sports event many moons ago.
 He more recently was spotted by my sister when we were at a place downtown celebrating her 50th birthday.
-I saw him at the bar.
-He looked older than I remembered, but still his spirit shined.
+I saw him at the bar looking older than I remembered, but still his spirit shined.
 His passion for music was everything.
 I figured he would be here forever.

 Pierre Robert: 10 things you should know about Philly’s iconic DJ